eembc/energyrunner/README.md

 # Introduction

-This is an alpha release of the benchmark runner for ULPMark&trade;-ML and tinyMLperf.
-It is still missing several features as we are currently debugging and developing.
+This is the benchmark runner for ULPMark&trade;-ML and tinyMLperf.

 The goal is to facilitate bringup of the firmware, not collect official scores.
 This software is provided solely for the purpose of cross-development between EEMBC and MLCommons's tinyMLperf.
-This repository will be removed and replaced with an official release once development is done.

 ## Links